 One of the main reasons bass players choose the Fender Jazz Bass is down to the brighter, richer mid-range that these bass guitars offer.
-There’s also two different pickups that you can either isolate or blend depending on what you want from your sound.
+There are also two different pickups that you can either isolate or blend depending on what you want from your sound.

-One of the key improvements that Fender have made here is the addition of Posiflex graphite support rods that run the length of the neck.
-This add stability and resists against warping that can sometimes occur if you change your string gauges or store your guitar in rooms that aren’t set up for optimal humidity and temperature levels.
+One of the key improvements that Fender has made here is the addition of Posiflex graphite support rods that run the length of the neck.
+This adds stability and resists against warping that can sometimes occur if you change your string gauges or store your guitar in rooms that aren’t set up for optimal humidity and temperature levels.